 We are a happy, relaxed and caring group who enjoy good fellowship together.
 We are an elderly group of ladies.

 We are a non-profit making organisation raising just enough finance to cover our rent.
-We are celebrating our 45th Anniversary with a party in September this year.
+We recently celebrated our 45th Anniversary with a party.

 We continue to meet in the Town Hall on the 3rd Wednesday of the month at 2:00pm (excluding July & August.)